digitalocean/doctl/README.md

 To set a new default context, run `doctl auth switch --context <new-context-name>`.
 This command will save the current context to the config file and use it for all commands by default if a context is not specified.

-The `--access-token` flag or `DIGITALOCEAN_ACCESS_TOKEN` variable are acknowledged only if the `default` context is used.
+The `--access-token` flag or `DIGITALOCEAN_ACCESS_TOKEN` [environment variable](#environment-variables) are acknowledged only if the `default` context is used.
 Otherwise, they will have no effect on what API access token is used.
 To temporarily override the access token if a different context is set as default, use `doctl --context default --access-token your_DO_token ...`.

 ## Configuring Default Values